juniorsundarCasual/TGT/vault/volume-2.chapter-157.md

 created: 1647157931463
 ---

 'Not this either,' Markus pondered with his eyes closed.
 He was currently sitting in a cross-legged posture in his room.
-He'd entered seclusion a week back, and had effectively shut himself off from all outside communication.
+He'd entered seclusion two weeks back, and had effectively shut himself off from all outside communication.
 Markus could feel tha the was at the cusp of a breakthrough.
 It was so close he could grab it, but it was yet to enter his reach.
 To bridge this gap, Markus considered a long-standing tradition amongst cultivators nearing advancement: Closed-Door Cultivation.

 Usually, the phrase closed-door is a placeholder implying isolation from all forms of intrusions and disturbances.
 It means to espouse an optimal environment for a cultivator to piece together scattered insights to develop new, more robust ones and as a result achieve a breakthrough in their cultivation.
 It didn't necessitate foregoing nourishment as it was often counterproductive to the assimilation process.